This articles explains what type of questions can bed added to a Quiz and how they work.

 Multi-Select (M-S)

-Multi-Select questions require respondents to identify one or more correct answers in a list of possible answers.
-Unlike multiple-choice questions, these multi-select questions enable you to choose a grading format and allow users to select more than one answer.
+With Multi-Select questions students must identify one or more correct answers in a list of possible answers.
+Unlike multiple-choice questions, these multi-select questions enable you to choose a grading format (for example all or nothing).

 Written Response (WR)

-Written Response questions require respondents to give detailed answers to the open questions.
+Written Response questions require students to give detailed answers to the open questions.
 You can allow users to answer in multiple sentences or paragraphs.

-When a written Response is chosen, you can now add a rubric to asses the answers from the student.
-To add a rubric, see the screenshot below:
+When a written Response is chosen, you have the option to add a rubric to asses the answers from the student.
+See the screenshot below:

 Short Answer (SA)

-Short Answer questions require respondents to create one word or brief sentence answers to open-ended questions, as opposed to written response questions.
+Short Answer questions require students to create one word or brief sentence answers to open questions.

 Multi-Short Answer (MSA)

-Multi-Short Answer questions require respondents to answer a multi-solution question and input their answers into individual input boxes.
+Multi-Short Answer questions require students to answer a multi-solution question and input their answers into individual input boxes.
 The answer provided by a respondent in each Input Box is checked against each possible answer stored in the Answer fields.
-The difference with short answer questions is that multi-part questions in the SA question type cannot share the same answer pool, whereas in Multi-Short Answer questions they can.
+The difference with short answer questions is that these cannot share the same answer pool when multiple answerboxes are used, whereas in Multi-Short Answer questions they can.
+So the MSA would be usefull for questions such as: "Name 3 capitals of European countries".

 Fill in the Blanks (FIB)